Jalalx/kdb/README.md

 ## How to add knowledge?
 You can use the `embed` paramter to pass a piece of knowledge to the database.
 ```
-./kdb embed "Here is a sample piece of information that will be remembed forever!"
+./kdb embed "Here is a sample piece of information to be remembered!"
 ```
 There is a script in the `test_content` directory which you can use to add some sample knowledge.
 ```